* THIS MONTESSORI GIFT GUIDE HAS BEEN UPDATED FOR 2021 *

 Wooden Shape Sorting Cube: This specific shape sorting cube has some complex shapes for the average 12 – 24 month old, but you can simplify this activity by removing some of the more complex shapes.
 My 13 month old loves just taking all the shapes out of the cub and putting them back in over and over.

 5-8 Piece Knob Puzzle: After your toddler starts mastering simple 1-3 piece knob puzzles, you can start introducing 5-8 piece puzzles.
 Eventually you can choose puzzles without the knobs and ones that just have chunkier pieces.
 Melissa and Doug has so many great, affordable options.

-Wooden Rainbow Stacker: These rainbow stackers are a staple in many Montessori playrooms.
+Wooden Rainbow Stacker: These rainbow stackers are a staple in many Montessori homes.
 The bright colours are captivating to little ones and it is a different type of stacker from the traditional ring stacker.
-This is on my little guys Christmas list this year!

 Coin Box Posting Activity: Posting activities are great for young toddlers and good for their fine motor skills

 Ball Drops: My son has two ball drop toys that he loves.
 He started using the first one around 10 months or so and was always so proud of himself when he would successfully place the ball in the hole.
 Even now months later, he always claps for himself.
 He has the Tiny Love 584 Musical Stacker that we found at OUAC (I am unable to find it anywhere online) and one from LOVEVERY.
 Here are some other options I was able to find: